-The in-depth evaluation of the efficacy study in a preclinical model of chronic lymphocytic leukemia is mainly based on analyses of cells using flow cytometry, protein analysis, and an analysis of possible side effects.
-Analyses of cells by flow cytometry have been carried out on human cancer cells which were administered to the animals.
+The candidate drug was selected on the basis of results from in vivo studies of both efficacy and safety of treatment with KAN0439834.
+The evaluation of this efficacy study is based on analysis of leukemia cells using flow cytometry and protein analysis.
+In addition, an analysis of possible side effects was performed.
 The results show that the number of human leukemia cells and ROR-bearing cells has been reduced by approximately 75% after seven days of daily oral administration of 40 mg/kg of KAN0439834.
-Protein analysis was carried out with the help of markers of ROR1-activation in cancer cells as well as apoptosis (cellular self-destruction).
+Protein analysis was carried out with the help of markers of ROR1- activation in cancer cells as well as apoptosis (cellular self-destruction).
 The results of the protein analysis show that the animals that were treated with 40 mg/kg of KAN0439834 orally per day have reduced ROR1 activity and an increase of apoptosis.
 Tolerance studies show that healthy cells from the spleen are not affected by treatment with KAN0439834 at the dose used, supporting that the effect of this substance is mainly directed against cancer cells.
-A clinical chemistry analysis of 17 markers in the blood of treated animals shows an indication of some side effect from one of these markers.
-This marker is a sensitive indicator of effect on liver that previously has shown response after intake of certain foods and approved drugs.
-This liver marker will be monitored as part of the further drug development of KAN0439834
+A clinical chemistry analysis of 17 markers in the blood of treated animals shows an indication from one marker of some side effect on the liver.
+However, this indicated effect on the liver can be avoided by further development of the formulation of KAN0439834 as reported as an event after the period.